 In the world of online casino industry, it would seem that India was the last piece in the global puzzle.
-It’s only recently that Indian casinos have hit the boom phase of their growth.
+It’s only recently that online casinos in India have hit the boom phase of their growth.
 Why did this take so long and what can players expect from what will seem like a tsunami of online gambling options?

 In this review of India’s gambling industry, we discuss the legal rights of players, where these online casinos came from, and what players can expect of their services, as for the first time, a population of 1.3 billion can now easily access casino games and sports betting platforms.

 Casinos in India

 The swing of interest by casino operators only hit India in 2018, prior, there were murmurings of sites appearing but nothing to the degree and scale we see now.
 India was always going to be targeted as an investment opportunity by casinos, with the second largest population on the planet, there are many rupees for an online casino to make, and in return can reward many players that join their Indian casinos.

 With a country of such a size, you need the groundwork done right first.
 To no surprise, before India was targeted, countries like South Africa were the first to be put through the mill to see how successful India could potentially be.